August 8, 2019

 On Wednesday 7th August 2019, we were delighted to host our first live webinar: B2B outbound: how to create a scalable and repeatable engine.
-It was an hour-long discussion about the outbound sales process and the different strategies that B2B sales leaders can use to optimise and improve performance.
+It was an hour-long discussion about the outbound sales process and the different strategies that sales leaders can use to optimise and improve B2B lead generation.

 As one of the fastest-growing tech companies in the UK, this is an area that we have considerable knowledge of.
 It was a pleasure to invite other industry peers to join our webinar and share our combined expertise.

 One question that’s regularly asked in the B2B sector is: what’s the difference between inbound and outbound?

 Neil Ryland shared a useful analogy.
 The inbound model is like fishing with a net.
 It requires huge volumes and isn’t targeted.
 You can pick up anything with a net, not just the things you’re actually fishing for.
 Whereas outbound is like fishing with a rod.
 It’s a targeted sales strategy and you have a much greater chance of catching exactly the fish that you want.

 The next questions then are: what powers outbound?
 How can you ensure that you’re fishing with a rod, not a net?